* Oil prices steady ahead of OPEC meeting

 * Medtronic gains on upbeat results

-Nov 21 (Reuters) - Wall Street indexes hit record intraday highs on Tuesday, lifted by technology stocks and healthcare shares, which were boosted by bullish results from medical device maker Medtronic.
+Nov 21 (Reuters) - Wall Street indexes hit record levels on Tuesday, with technology stocks rising for a second straight day and healthcare shares getting a boost from Medtronic's results.

 "It is a return of momentum for the market, with some of positive earnings and recommendations as catalysts," said Eric Wiegand, senior portfolio manager at U.S. Bank's Private Client Reserve unit.

-Hormel Foods and Urban Outfitters gained more than 4 percent after reporting quarterly results.
+Hormel Foods rose 5.5 percent, while Urban Outfitters gained 4.7 percent after reporting quarterly results.

 Lowe's dipped marginally even as the home improvement chain reported strong sales and profit on higher demand after recent hurricanes.